-Newcastle has everything Sydney has but on a smaller scale and is only 2 hours north.
+Newcastle has everything Sydney has but on a smaller scale, and yet it’s only 2 hours north.

-It is also the gateway to a fantastic destination experiences such as The Hunter Valley for wine tasting; Stockton Beach for dune buggy fun; and whale watching in the aquatic playground of Port Stephens.
+It is also the gateway to fantastic destinations such as The Hunter Valley wine region; Stockton Beach for dune buggy fun; and whale watching (between June and November) in the aquatic playground of Port Stephens.

 6. Ningaloo Reef, Exmouth, Western Australia

-Ningaloo Reef is The Great Barrier Reef of the West Coast, except this one is unspoilt and unpopulated.
+Ningaloo Reef is The Great Barrier Reef of the West Coast, except this one is unspoiled and unpopulated.

 7. Coober Pedy, South Australia

-Enjoy a beer in a undeground bar and listen to the stories that come from the 3,500 people from 45 nations who live in Coober Pedy- Colourful!
+Enjoy a beer in an underground bar and listen to the stories that come from the 3,500 people from 45 nations who live in Coober Pedy – Colourful!

 8. Kakadu National Park, Northern Territory

 If there’s one national park you must experience in Australia, it’s Kakadu National Park.
 Although it’s quite well-known, it’s still off the beaten path as it’s quite a trek to get to.
 You must first get to Darwin, and then take a drive for about 2.5 hours to the park.